 For our pork tenderloin marinade, we’ll use a combination of wet ingredients with a few dry seasonings.
 Chances are you probably have most of these ingredients on hand: Balsamic vinegar, soy sauce and lemon juice are the wet ingredients.
 For the seasonings we use dry crushed rosemary, onion powder, garlic powder, brown sugar, salt and pepper.
 That’s it!

-To make things extra easy, we can mix all this up in a large zip top bag.
+To make things extra easy, we can mix all this up in a large zip-top bag.
 Once the tenderloin in placed in the bag with the marinade, seal it up and put it in the refrigerator.
-I love to let it marinate overnight for the most full flavor possible.
+I love to let it marinate overnight for the most flavor possible.
 But, if you’re short on time, even a ½ hour will work.
 A couple of hours is even better.

 Air Fry at 400° for 20 minutes

 Pork tenderloin is done when it reaches an internal temperature of 145°(F).
 To achieve this, we’ll preheat the air fryer for 5 minutes at 400°.
 Then we’ll spray a little cooking spray in the basket (or tray if you’re using a tray style air fryer), place the marinated pork tenderloin inside, and use the air fry setting at 400° for 20 minutes.
 Pork tenderloins vary in size and air fryers vary as well.
 Smaller tenderloins may take as little as 16 minutes.
 Larger ones make take 22 minutes.
 Be sure to check internal temperature with an instant read thermometer for that perfect 145°(F).

 Let it Rest